Lai-YT/regexp/README.md

 Options:
   -h, --help            Shows this help message and exit -V, --version         Shows regexp version and exit

+Match mode:
+  Matches the string with the regular expression, exits with 1 if regexp is ill-formed or it does not match

+  -c, --cache           Caches NFA states to build DFA on the fly regexp                The regular expression to use on matching string                The string to be matched

 Graph mode:
   Converts the regular expression into a graph,